 Bethany Taylor, business architect at Convergint, says:

-The ability to collect internal feedback is fantastic, particularly being able to say ‘here’s an idea’ and give everyone the opportunity to vote for it, collaborate on it and and watch that conversation grow over time.
+The ability to collect internal feedback is fantastic, particularly being able to say ‘here’s an idea’ and give everyone the opportunity to vote for it, collaborate on it and watch that conversation grow over time.

 Overall, by embedding a feedback culture throughout your company, you close the divide between your company and your customers and align your entire team around what your customers need.